 If you choose to store keys in an online Verge wallet, then make sure you use an exchange with a good reputation and high levels of account security.
 My top picks for crypto exchanges that offer XVG wallet storage are:

 An online Verge wallet is best for users who need short-term storage for small amounts of coins.
-I wouldn’t recommend online wallets for storing large amounts of Verge for long periods of time.
+I wouldn’t recommend online wallets for storing large amounts of Verge for long periods.

 And that’s it.
 My complete guide to finding the right Verge wallet for you.
 But I know what you’re thinking...what about hardware wallets?